ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 OpenShift Data Foundation is a highly available storage solution that you can use to manage persistent storage for your containerized workloads in {{site.data.keyword.openshiftlong}} clusters.
 {: shortdesc}

 The OpenShift Data Foundation add-on is available as a technology preview and might change without prior notice.
-Don't use this add-on for production workloads.
+Do not use this add-on for production workloads.
 {: preview}